 #1 Open the Hot Water Heater

-The first thing you need to do is open up the hot water heater and unplug it.
+The first thing you need to do is remove the power to your water heater.

-After you are certain you have removed all power from the hot water heater, it is time to start working on it.
+After you are certain you have removed all power from the hot water heater, we can get to work!

 #2 Remove the Cover Plates